Constellab/lab-configurer/README.md

 To create the containers :

  1. create a ```.env``` file in the local folder with ```OPENAI_API_KEY```
+ 2. [Optional] modify the ```config-file.json``` file in the local folder with the brick you want to install.
+You can install the brick manually later directly in the lab.
- 2. execute the docker-compose file under local folder : ```docker compose --env-file ./.env up -d```
+ 3. execute the docker-compose file under local folder : ```docker compose --env-file ./.env up -d```

+The lab dev environment image is define here : <https://hub.docker.com/repository/docker/constellab/lab-dev-env/general>.
+If you want to build the lab dev env image see gpm repository.

 ## Dev environment lab manager